 02. Matt H Booth (opens in new tab)

 "Now I had a style and theme, it was time to decide who to design them.
-There was only one person I wanted to design them and that was designer, friend and fellow tattoo lover, Ollie Munden.
-Various emails went back and forth with ideas, colours etc until we simplified the design to two different swallows with the boys' names incorporated in a ribbon.
+There was only one person I wanted and that was designer, friend and fellow tattoo lover, Ollie Munden (opens in new tab).
+Various emails went back and forth with ideas, colours and so on until we simplified the design to two different swallows with the boys' names incorporated in a ribbon.

-"As with the design there was only one person I trusted to tattoo such a visible part of my body and that was Louis Molloy, who has inked the majority of my tattoos over the last 17 years.
+"There was only one person I trusted to tattoo such a visible part of my body and that was Louis Molloy (opens in new tab), who has inked the majority of my tattoos over the last 17 years.
 An hour in the chair and a little pain later, they were done.
 I just need my hands filling up with some more ink now."

 03. Kerry Hyndman (opens in new tab)